LucianaMurimi/chatmate/README.md

 # chatmate

-An app connecting the user to the therapists and mental health services near them.
+An application connecting the users to the therapists and mental health facilities near them